Flock Safety

-Flock Group Inc., doing business as Flock Safety, is an American manufacturer and operator of security hardware and software, particularly automated license plate recognition (ALPR), video surveillance, and gunfire locator systems, and supporting software to integrate the data gathered by these technologies.
+Flock Group Inc., doing business as Flock Safety, is a privately held American manufacturer and operator of surveillance hardware and software, particularly automated license plate recognition (ALPR), mass video surveillance, gunfire locator systems, and software to integrate data gathered by these technologies.
 Founded in 2017, Flock operates such systems under contract with law enforcement agencies, neighborhood associations, and private property owners.
-As of 2025, Flock claims to operate in over 5,000 communities across 49 U.S. states, and perform over 20 billion scans of vehicles in the U.S. every month.
-Flock Safety's network of cameras, utilizing image recognition and machine learning, can share data with police departments and can be integrated into predictive policing platforms like Palantir.
+As of July 2026, Flock says it operates in over 6,000 communities across 49 US states, and performs over 20 billion vehicle scans in the US every month.
+Flock Safety's network consists of cameras, image recognition, and machine learning, which share data with police departments.

-Flock differs from its competitors in that it markets their services not just to law enforcement, but also to homeowner associations and similar community organizations as tools for crime prevention.
-They claim that their systems aid criminal investigations; however, they are widely described by critics as an example of mass surveillance, and their efficacy and effects on privacy and other civil liberties are the subject of extensive public scrutiny, debate, and litigation.
+Flock markets their services to law enforcement, homeowner associations and similar community organizations as tools for crime prevention and investigations.
+Flock has been described by critics as an example of mass surveillance, and their efficacy and effects on privacy and other civil liberties are the subject of public scrutiny, debate, and litigation.